David W. Belin: Early life

 Belin was born in Washington, D.C. and raised in Sioux City, Iowa.

 Notable actions

-Belin served the Jewish community in many leadership positions.
+Belin served the Jewish community in many leadership positions, establishing the Jewish Outreach Institute in 1987 after serving as chairman of the Union of American Hebrew Congregations' outreach commission.
 A successful businessman, Belin owned a number of Midwestern publications.

+Belin attended the University of Michigan where he received a bachelor's degree in 1951, a master's degree in business in 1953, and a law degree in 1954.
+He began practicing law in Des Moines in 1954.

 Government service

 Belin served in the United States Army in Korea and in Japan.
 He was a concert violinist for a period of his service.

 Belin served as staff counsel to the Warren Commission, which investigated President John F. Kennedy's assassination.
 The Commission’s report concluded that Lee Harvey Oswald acted entirely on his own as Kennedy's assassin.

 Belin was hired by Lee Rankin, chief counsel to the Commission, who assigned a team of two lawyers to each of the major areas for investigation.
 Belin and Joe Ball, a criminal defense lawyer from Los Angeles, shared the important task of investigating Oswald’s activities during the assassination.
 As their work progressed, Belin focused his efforts on trying to prove that a second shooter had participated in the assassination, but detailed work by the FBI and analysis of the Zapruder film suggested that all of the shots that hit President Kennedy and Texas Governor John Connally originated from Oswald’s position in the book depository.

 At Robert Kennedy’s insistence, Chief Justice Earl Warren personally reviewed the evidence relating to President Kennedy’s medical treatment and autopsy.
 Because the photos were so gruesome, Warren prevented the staff attorneys from using the autopsy evidence to corroborate the testimony of medical witnesses.
 Belin described this decision as “disastrous” because it “gave rise to wild speculation and rumor” about the President’s injuries.
 Belin believed that the Kennedy family’s desire for privacy was outweighed by the public’s need to know the facts about the assassination.